 Simply put, this could even qualify as the ultimate Africa destination and the best private Africa photo safari on the continent.
 Zimbabwe is a great safari country but Mana Pools is the jewel in its safari crown.

 Group Size – The tour is limited to 8 participants.
-If we do not get a minimum of 4 participants, those with deposits will have them refunded.

 Logistics – The trip begins and ends in Harare, Zimbabwe